Daniel C. Oliver

-Daniel Charles Oliver (October 6, 1865 – March 26, 1924) was an American businessman and politician who served one term as an American politician from New York from 1917 and 1919.
+Daniel Charles Oliver (October 6, 1865 – March 26, 1924) was an American businessman and politician who served one term in the New York State Assembly from 1917 and 1919.

 Life

 Born in New York City, Oliver attended public schools and graduated from the College of the City of New York.
 He served twenty years as a member of the school board.
 He was an importer of dry goods and also served as member of the Commercial Travelers' Association.

 Political career

 He was a member of the New York State Assembly (New York Co., 23rd D.) in 1915 and 1916.

 Congress

 Oliver was elected as a Democrat to the 65th United States Congress, holding office from March 4, 1917, to March 3, 1919.
 He resumed his former business pursuits in New York City.

 Death

 He died from pneumonia at his home there on March 26, 1924.
 He was buried at the Calvary Cemetery in Woodside, Queens.